|Nutrition Facts (per serving)|

-As its name implies, this flavorful seasoning comes from the great city of Montreal, Canada, is known for its flavorful seasoning for steak, aptly named Montreal steak seasoning.
-There are probably hundreds of recipes for this mixture, each with its own nuances and ratios, but they're all based on the same idea: The recipe provides heat and flavor without all of the floral herbs many other blends may have.
+As its name implies, this flavorful seasoning comes from the great city of Montreal, where the combination of spices is often used on steak.
+There are probably hundreds of recipes for this mixture, each with its own nuances and ratios, but they're all based on the same idea: The spices provide heat and flavor without all of the floral herbs that many other blends may have.